Table of Contents

-Contactless credit cards are a method of payment that allows you to simply tap or hold your card on the card reader, as opposed to inserting or swiping it.
+Contactless credit cards are a method of payment that allows you to simply tap or wave your card near a payment terminal, as opposed to inserting or swiping it.
 This kind of card has grown in popularity over the past few years.

-Here’s a look at the tech that enables contactless credit card payments, as well as the pros and cons of using this sort of card.
+Here’s a look at the tech that enables contactless credit card payments, as well as the pros and cons of using this type of card.

 What Is a Contactless Credit Card?

-Physically, a contactless credit card looks like a regular credit card, with the bank name and the account number on the front of the card and the ubiquitous magnetic stripe on the back of the card.
-However, contactless credit cards allow cardholders to “tap and pay” instead of inserting or swiping their card in a merchant payment machine.
+A contactless credit card looks like a typical credit card, featuring the bank name, account number on the front, and usually a magnetic stripe on the back.
+However, contactless credit cards allow cardholders to tap or hover instead of inserting or swiping their card in a merchant payment machine.

 What Does Contactless Payment Mean?